Master of Fine Arts (MFA) in Creative Writing

 Program Benefits

-• Collaborate with your MFA cohort to gain hands-on experience
+- Collaborate with your MFA cohort to improve your writing and work toward publishing

 Low-Residency Creative Writing Program

 Discover an inspiring writing community where your characters and stories come to life.
-With EOU’s online MFA in Creative Writing, you can hone your craft with the support of our talented faculty and other aspiring writers.
+With Eastern Oregon University’s online MFA in Creative Writing, you can hone your craft with the support of our talented faculty and other aspiring writers.

-Our MFA program offers the hands-on experience needed to expand your writing talents.
-The summer residency lets you focus on your preferred genre, including fiction, poetry or young adult lit.
-Gain exposure to groundbreaking work — and receive feedback for yours — during open mics and creative writing workshops.
-Plus, embark on an ecological backpack experience that inspires your writing.
+Our MFA program offers the immersive study needed to expand your writing talents.
+The summer residency and distance courses let you focus on your preferred genre, including fiction, poetry or literary nonfiction.
+Gain exposure to groundbreaking work — and receive feedback for yours — with readings and workshops by both faculty and visiting authors.

-By completing EOU’s creative writing program, you’ll gain talents for roles in numerous fields, including publishing, marketing and education.
+By completing EOU’s creative writing program, you’ll have propelled your creative writing and also gained talents for roles in numerous fields, including publishing, marketing and education.

-Success Comes Naturally: Wilderness, Ecology and Community Curriculum
+Success Comes Naturally: The Landscape, Ecology and Community Concentration

-You’ll complete 30 credit hours during each year of EOU’s MFA in Creative Writing program.
-Our faculty helps you cultivate talents in your preferred genre, with the option to select a Young Adult Writing emphasis.
+You’ll complete roughly 30 credit hours during each year of EOU’s MFA in Creative Writing program.
+Our faculty helps you cultivate talents in your preferred genre, with the option to participate in our Landscape, Ecology, and Community Concentration.

-During the second year, you’ll take the remaining online courses and work on your thesis.
-The program culminates with a practicum, letting you get involved in writing or teaching efforts in your local community.
-EOU also invites students to join us for an optional third year to write another thesis in a second genre.
+During the second year, in addition to continued coursework you begin and complete a thesis with the help of a devoted faculty mentor.
+The program also includes at least one practicum, letting you tailor your skill set by working on our campus literary journal, program events and communication, or get involved in writing or teaching initiatives in your local community.
+EOU also invites students to stay on for an optional third year to write another thesis in a second genre.

 Our Summer Residency Brings Aspiring Writers Together

-EOU’s two-week summer residency is unique because it provides ample hands-on opportunities to MFA cohorts.
+EOU’s two-week summer residency is unique because it provides a diverse experience across two gorgeous locations, and of course it provides ample hands-on opportunities to MFA cohorts.
 The residency is required for two summers.

 Career Outlook